Cognition Episode 4 – The Cain Killer: What We Think

 It’s handled delicately, and seems the strongest indicator that some of the muddier plot aspects encountered in the previous chapters were gearing up for a clear end game.
 It also softens the edges on some of the more extreme characters, humanizing them considerably.

 Sickly Sweet Sounds

 The rock soundtrack has always been a strong feature in the series, and this was never so true as it is in this final installment.
 As the game nears its ultimate resolution, the music lurches and lumbers like an animal that’s been punctured, purposefully dragging itself forward.
 Behind it all, a persistent heartbeat pulses sickly in the background.
-It’s I-swear-there’s-someone-in-the-bushes creepy, it makes you want to take a shower, and it fits the tone of the game perfectly.
+It’s I-swear-there’s-someone-in-the-bushes creepy, it makes you want to take a shower with a led shower head, and it fits the tone of the game perfectly.